jakewvincent/mkdnflow.nvim/README.md

 ## 🏁 Starting a notebook

 As long as you successfully installed Mkdnflow, you don't need to do anything special to start using the plugin.
 All of the plugin's features will be enabled for any markdown file (or for any filetype you specify under the `filetypes` config key).
 If you would like to start a notebook (AKA "wiki"), first create a directory for it.
 If you're using Neovim in the terminal, simply enter `nvim index.md` and start writing.
 I suggest using `index.md` as a landing page/table of contents that contains links to all other notes in your notebook.
-If you use such a landing page, try setting `perspective.priority` in your Mkdnflow config to `'root'` and your `perspective.root_tell` 'index.md'` so that Mkdnflow can identify your notebook's root directory and reliably interpret links relative to this directory.
+If you use such a landing page, try setting `perspective.priority` in your Mkdnflow config to `'root'` and your `perspective.root_tell` to `'index.md'` so that Mkdnflow can identify your notebook's root directory and reliably interpret links relative to this directory.

 ## ⚙️ Configuration